raspberrypilearning/google-voice-aiy/en/step_1.md

 ## Controlling the world with Google AIY

-The Google AIY Projects Voice kit came free with the May 2017 print issue of the MagPi, and you can now also buy it from many electronics suppliers.
+The Google AIY Projects Voice kit came free with the May 2017 print issue of The MagPi, and you can now also buy it from many electronics suppliers.

 ### What you will learn
 - How to connect an LED to the AIY Voice Kit